Feature #848

 As noted in the pull request, I didn't replace the libmodplug plugin, instead just making it lower priority, so that anybody without access to libopenmpt can still have a tracker plugin.

-#11 Updated by John Lindgren over 5 years ago
+#11 Updated by John Lindgren almost 6 years ago

 - Subject changed from Replace libmodplug with libopenmpt to Set OpenMPT priority above ModPlug